najwanan/RetailSite/README.md

 #### Known Bugs <a name="bugs"></a>
 - [ ] Shopping Cart feature has bug where items only show up in cart after refresh
-- [ ] Layout of Shopping Cart sidebar
+- [ ] Layout of Shopping Cart side bar
 - [ ] Delete item from cart functionality has a bug.